ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Divorce Records Public in Alabama?

 Divorce records in Alabama are public records.
 Therefore, they are available to anyone requesting them.
-Requesters must provide the required information to search and retrieve these records.
-Alabama Circuit Clerk’s Offices do charge nominal fees for requested copies of divorce records.
+However, to obtain divorce records, requesters must provide the necessary details related to the marriage dissolution, such as the names of the parties involved.
+Alabama Circuit Clerk’s Offices charge nominal fees for requested copies of divorce records.

 • Contain confidential financial records or trade secrets

-• Contain information regarded to impact national security
+• Contains information regarded to impact on national security

 • Encourage scandal or defamation